LawunnKhaing/FullStack_Final/README.md

 Created by: Lawunn Khaing, Jesse Sillman, Huy Tran, Tran Truong (ITMI22SP)

 # Introduction
 Our final project for the FullStack course was to create an Activity/Task manager with the CRUD operations, utilizing a relational database for storage management.
-Additionally, the user can manage the status of each task, and see their progress on the statistics page.
+Additionally, the user can manage the status of each task and activity, and see their progress on the statistics page.

 # Setting up your server (Backend)